lsmsgeneva/MsRadaR/README.md

 ```

 ## Example Files
-Example files of 7 acylglycerols are provided within the "Example Files" folder.
+Example files of 7 acylglycerols are provided within the [Example Files](inst/Example%20Files) folder.
 An example excel file for batch processing of these text files is also provided.
 The folder is automaticaly installed along the R package.
 The following acylglycerols are available as examples: